 Just as grandparents shouldn't overpraise, they should also avoid being overly sympathetic.
 Once the initial period of grief has passed, your child and grandchildren need to adjust to the changes in their lives.
 The grandparents’ attitude should be that it’s time to start rebuilding lives rather than dwelling on the past.
 Grandparents need to believe the message in order for it to be effective.
 That means that you must avoid thinking negatively — “Their chances of happiness are gone” — and start thinking positively — “They are strong.
 They will survive.”
 Then let your behavior reflect that conviction.
 Positive attitudes are powerful and contagious, and by being positive you can be a real asset and a role model for your child and grandchildren.

-Many grandparents lose contact with their grandchildren after divorce.
+Many grandparents lose contact with their grandchildren after a divorce.
 Could it happen to you?
 Learn about protecting your visitation rights by documenting your relationship with your grandchildren.